 Credit risk is the risk that the counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Company.
-The Company is exposed to credit risk through its receivables, and through cash held on deposit with banks.
-The Company is also exposed to credit risk through its investments in loan stock.
-In April 2016 the Company received proceeds of £819,000 in respect of the deferred consideration and accrued interest due from the sale of Craig Wind Farm.
+The Company is also exposed to credit risk through its receivables, investments in loan stock and through cash held on deposit with banks.
+The Company held security over the assets of Craig Wind Farm Limited in respect of the deferred consideration.
+In April 2016 the Company received proceeds of £2,456,000 in respect of the deferred consideration and accrued interest due from the sale of Craig Wind Farm.